microsoft/vscode-docs/docs/languages/cpp.md

 If you just want a lightweight tool to edit your C++ files, Visual Studio Code is a great choice but if you want the best possible experience for your existing Visual C++ projects or debugging on Windows, we recommend you use a version of Visual Studio such as [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).

-If you run into any issues or have suggestions for us, please file [issues and suggestions on GitHub](https://github.com/Microsoft/vscode-cpptools/issues).
-If you haven’t already provided us feedback, please take this [quick survey](https://www.research.net/r/VBVV6C6) to help shape this extension for your needs.
+If you run into any issues or have suggestions for the Microsoft C/C++ extension, please file [issues and suggestions on GitHub](https://github.com/Microsoft/vscode-cpptools/issues).
+If you haven’t already provided feedback, please take this [quick survey](https://www.research.net/r/VBVV6C6) to help shape this extension for your needs.

->Note: The C/C++ extension works on 64-bit Linux distros that have glibc 2.18 or later installed.
+**Note for Linux users**: The C/C++ extension works on 64-bit Linux distros that have glibc 2.18 or later installed.

 ## Getting Started